Permian–Triassic extinction event: Possible impact sites

 Possible impact craters proposed as the site of an impact causing the P–Tr extinction include the 250 km Bedout structure off the northwest coast of Australia and the hypothesized 480 km Wilkes Land crater of East Antarctica.
 An impact has not been proved in either case, and the idea has been widely criticized.
 The Wilkes Land geophysical feature is of very uncertain age, possibly later than the Permian–Triassic extinction.

-Another impact hypothesis postulates that the impact event which formed the Araguainha crater, whose formation has been dated to 254.7 ± 2.5 million, a possible temporal range overlapping with the end-Permian extinction, precipitated the mass extinction.
+Another impact hypothesis postulates that the impact event that formed the Araguainha crater, whose formation has been dated to 254.7 ± 2.5 million, a possible temporal range overlapping with the end-Permian extinction, precipitated the mass extinction.
 The impact occurred around extensive deposits of oil shale in the shallow marine Paraná–Karoo Basin, whose perturbation by the seismicity resulting from impact likely discharged about 1.6 teratonnes of methane into Earth's atmosphere, buttressing the already rapid warming caused by hydrocarbon release due to the Siberian Traps.
 The large earthquakes generated by the impact would have additionally generated massive tsunamis across much of the globe.
-Despite this, most palaeontologists reject the impact as being a significant driver of the extinction, citing the relatively low energy (equivalent to 105 to 106 of TNT, around two orders of magnitude lower than the impact energy believed to be required to induce mass extinctions) released by the impact.
+Despite this, most palaeontologists reject the impact as being a significant driver of the extinction, citing the relatively low energy (equivalent to 105 to 106 megatons of TNT, around two orders of magnitude lower than the impact energy believed to be required to induce mass extinctions) released by the impact.

-A 2017 paper noted the discovery of a circular gravity anomaly near the Falkland Islands which might correspond to an impact crater with a diameter of 250 km, as supported by seismic and magnetic evidence.
+A 2017 paper noted the discovery of a circular gravity anomaly near the Falkland Islands that might correspond to an impact crater with a diameter of 250 km, as supported by seismic and magnetic evidence.
 Estimates for the age of the structure range up to 250 million years old.
 This would be substantially larger than the well-known 180 km Chicxulub impact crater associated with a later extinction.
 However, Dave McCarthy and colleagues from the British Geological Survey illustrated that the gravity anomaly is not circular and also that the seismic data presented by Rocca, Rampino and Baez Presser did not cross the proposed crater or provide any evidence for an impact crater.